ahmadalwy3/ahmadalwy3/Dynamic-filtering:-to-easily-reduce-privacy-exposure.md

 This will foil the ability of Facebook to gather data about your browsing habits through the embedding of Facebook's resources on countless web sites.

 Blocking Facebook when visiting Facebook is not ideal though, and there is no real benefit for doing so.
-Thus we will create an exception to the above global rules, but just for when we visit Facebook's own site:
+Thus we will create an exception to the above global rules, but just for when we visit Facebook's own site (the second column is for local rules):

 ![Do not block `facebook.com` while visiting Facebook](https://user-images.githubusercontent.com/585534/37597337-8e9015ac-2b55-11e8-94c6-28a142bd657e.png)